Hinduism: Authority

 Authority and eternal truths play an important role in Hinduism.
 Religious traditions and truths are believed to be contained in its sacred texts, which are accessed and taught by sages, gurus, saints or avatars.
 But there is also a strong tradition of the questioning of authority, internal debate and challenging of religious texts in Hinduism.
 The Hindus believe that this deepens the understanding of the eternal truths and further develops the tradition.
 Authority "was mediated through [...] an intellectual culture that tended to develop ideas collaboratively, and according to the shared logic of natural reason."
 Narratives in the Upanishads present characters questioning persons of authority.
 The Kena Upanishad repeatedly asks kena, 'by what' power something is the case.
-The Katha Upanishad and Bhagavad Gita present narratives where the student criticizes the teacher's inferior answers.
+The Katha Upanishad and Bhagavad Gita present narratives where the student criticises the teacher's inferior answers.
 In the Shiva Purana, Shiva questions Vishnu and Brahma.
 Doubt plays a repeated role in the Mahabharata.
-Jayadeva's Gita Govinda presents criticism via the character of Radha.
+Jayadeva's Gita Govinda presents criticism via Radha.

-Main traditions

-Denominations

-Hinduism has no central doctrinal authority and many practising Hindus do not claim to belong to any particular denomination or tradition.
-Four major denominations are, however, used in scholarly studies: Shaivism, Shaktism, Smartism and Vaishnavism.
-Vaishnavites are by far the large majority of Hindus, with the second large community being the Shaivites.
-These denominations differ primarily in the central deity worshipped, the traditions and the soteriological outlook.
-The denominations of Hinduism, states Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy with individuals practicing more than one, and he suggests the term "Hindu polycentrism".

-Vaishnavism is the devotional religious tradition that worships Vishnu and his avatars, particularly Krishna and Rama.
-The adherents of this sect are generally non-ascetic, monastic, oriented towards community events and devotionalism practices inspired by "intimate loving, joyous, playful" Krishna and other Vishnu avatars.
-These practices sometimes include community dancing, singing of Kirtans and Bhajans, with sound and music believed by some to have meditative and spiritual powers.
-Temple worship and festivals are typically elaborate in Vaishnavism.
-The Bhagavad Gita and the Ramayana, along with Vishnu-oriented Puranas provide its theistic foundations.
-Philosophically, their beliefs are rooted in the dualism sub-schools of Vedantic Hinduism.

-Shaivism is the tradition that focuses on Shiva.
-Shaivas are more attracted to ascetic individualism, and it has several sub-schools.
-Their practices include bhakti-style devotionalism, yet their beliefs lean towards nondual, monistic schools of Hinduism such as Advaita and Raja Yoga.
-Some Shaivas worship in temples, while others emphasize yoga, striving to be one with Shiva within.
-Avatars are uncommon, and some Shaivas visualize god as half male, half female, as a fusion of the male and female principles (Ardhanarishvara).
-Shaivism is related to Shaktism, wherein Shakti is seen as spouse of Shiva.
-Community celebrations include festivals, and participation, with Vaishnavas, in pilgrimages such as the Kumbh Mela.
-Shaivism has been more commonly practiced in the Himalayan north from Kashmir to Nepal, and in south India.